bouchard-matthew/ClusteringMRI_Image/README.md

   On execution, the function will calculate the clusters present in the original image based on user input and display the original image for visual reference.
-After, the user can strike the return key in the command line of Matlab to continue the execution of the script.
+After, the user can press the return key in the command line to continue the execution of the script.
 The clusters are then displayed in 4 x 4 x i (user defined k value) for use in declaring the cluster that contains the tumorous region.
 The user is then able to select the cluster with the tumor region by declaring the cluster region that